shepner/qa_system/ARCHITECTURE-query-flow.md

 - Gemini API access (API key via environment variable)
 - Vector database support (ChromaDB)
 - Sufficient memory for embedding operations

+### Diagnostics and Debugging
+- **Detailed DEBUG logging for vector store results and similarity calculations.**
+- **Minimum similarity threshold for source inclusion (default 0.2, configurable).**
+- **Logs warnings if relevant documents (by keyword) are not found in top results, to help diagnose chunking/indexing issues.**
+- These diagnostics help ensure the right documents are surfaced and can be tuned for better retrieval quality.

 ### Dependencies
 - `google-genai` (Gemini API integration)